Google Maps Marketing Guide for Ranking in Local Search

 Brightlocal Local Services Ads Click Study 2018

 Customers are making fast purchase decisions based on a business’ online reputation and reviews; both of which can be found in a Google Maps listing.
 Additionally, customers can quickly go to a business’ website, find directions, and call the business directly in the Google Maps results.
-This makes it crucial to optimize your website and Google My Business account for local SEO.

 With a solid Google Maps marketing strategy, you can increase: